CatalystCode/spk/docs/project-service-management-guide.md

 `spk init` with another configuration first OR, you may overwrite each commands via flags.

+### Create Environmental Variables

+The following workflow uses a number of environmental variables.
+Set the following such that you have them in the command line steps that will follow.

+ACR_NAME=myacr SP_APP_ID= SP_TENANT= SP_PASS=

 ## Repositories

 Our next step is to create or onboard the repositories that support the